vtsuperdarn/davitpy/README.md

 ### Install instructions

-First install python.
 Note that we have developed using python 2.7.
 If you use a different version, the code will probably not work.

 You will need RST to read standard SuperDARN dmap files.
 You will find a stripped down version of RST here: https://github.com/vtsuperdarn/RSTLite